pynickle/python-cheatsheet-redefined/README.md

 **Notes**:

 - **Every code snippet here can run independently (some need the files provided by this repo)**
-- **You can get a version of the page with switchable code themes and languages from the flask project in the web folder**
-- **You can use GETREADME.py to download README.md from the repository (Chinese or English, with or not with command line prefixes is up to you!)**
+- **You can use readme_snatcher.py to download README.md from the repository (Chinese or English, with or not with command line prefixes is up to you!)**

 ## Contents